Can the words we type and the filters we use on social media predict whether we are depressed or narcissistic?

 Then they used machine learning tools to identify patterns in people’s posts.
-Turns out there were differences between the way depressed and non-depressed people posted.
+There were differences between the way depressed and non-depressed people posted.

 Those people who were depressed used to use the filters less often than people who were not depressed.
 And when they did use filters, the most popular was “Inkwell,” which converts photos to black and white.

 His photos were also more likely to contain a face in them.
-In contrast, non-depressed Instagrammers were biased to the “Valencia” image filter, which clears photos.
+In contrast, non-depressed Instagrammers were biased toward the “Valencia” image filter, which clears photos.

-This is not the first time researchers have examined the role social media plays in mental health.
+This is not the first time researchers have examined social media’s role in mental health.

 As social media continues to become more ingrained in our society (when was the last time you spent an entire day away from Facebook / Instagram / Twitter / Snapchat?), Its role in our mental well-being is also being studied.

 And some of the findings are, well, troubling.
-Let’s take a look at the role social media plays in mental illness.
+Let’s look at the role social media plays in mental illness.

 Social media and depression

 Social media can exacerbate feelings of depression.
-In fact, one study found that the more people actively engaged on social platforms, the more likely they were to feel depressed and anxious.
+One study found that the more people actively engaged on social platforms, the more likely they were to feel depressed and anxious.

-People who stayed with two or fewer platforms experienced a lower risk of depression and anxiety compared to those who engaged with seven to 11 different platforms.
+People who stayed with two or fewer platforms experienced a lower risk of depression and anxiety than those who engaged with seven to 11 different venues.

 Even after controlling for other issues that could contribute to mental health illness and total time spent on platforms.

-Although seven platforms sound a lot, Facebook, Instagram, Snapchat, Pinterest, YouTube, Twitter and LinkedIn add up to seven.
+Although seven platforms sound a lot, Facebook, Instagram, Snapchat, Pinterest, YouTube, Twitter, and LinkedIn add seven.
 Incorporate a dating app like Tinder or social chat apps like Kik and WeChat, and it’s easy to see how someone could be on so many platforms.

-Both platforms focus heavily on images, which can promote feelings of inadequacy and foster low self-esteem as people compare themselves to others.
+Both platforms focus heavily on images, promoting feelings of inadequacy and fostering low self-esteem as people compare themselves to others.

-And another study found that Facebook use had a negative impact on how people felt moment to moment and also how satisfied they were with their lives.
+And another study found that Facebook uses hurt how people felt moment to moment and how satisfied they were with their lives.

-The more often people used Facebook over a two-week period, the more their life satisfaction levels decreased, regardless of why they were using Facebook or how large their Facebook network was.
+The more often people used Facebook over two weeks, the more their life satisfaction levels decreased, regardless of why they were using Facebook or how extensive their Facebook network was.

-Although the study looked at just two weeks, it would be interesting to see what the cumulative cost of life satisfaction would be over months and years.
+Although the study looked at just two weeks, it would be interesting to see the cumulative cost of life satisfaction over months and years.

 Social media and loneliness

-Although we have more ways than ever to stay in touch with people, including social media, loneliness is on the rise, especially among older adults.
+Although we have more ways than ever to stay in touch with people, including social media, loneliness is rising, especially among older adults.

 Just because we like friends’ statuses or see their vacation photos doesn’t mean we feel connected to them; in fact, we may even be spending less time on in-person networking activities, such as volunteering, doing a hobby, or participating in organizations that interest us.

-In fact, researchers call it an epidemic of loneliness: it increases the risk factor for premature death as much as even more than being obese.
+Researchers call it an epidemic of loneliness: it increases the risk factor for premature death even more than being obese.